turingschool-examples/frontend-mod-1-prework/section1/README.md

 ### Open your local copy of frontend-mod-1-prework in Atom

-Using your terminal, open the local copy of this repo.
+Using your terminal, open the local copy of this repository.
 To do this, enter these commands into your terminal (this may vary slightly depending on the names of your directories):

 ```
 cd ~